+Defendant MYLAN INSTITUTIONAL INC., is an Illinois corporation with its principal place of business in Canonsburg, Pennsylvania and is a wholly-owned subsidiary of MYLAN INC. MYLAN INSTITUTIONAL INC. may be served in Virginia through its registered agent: Corporation Service Company, 100 Shockoe Slip, 2nd Floor, Richmond, Virginia 23219.

+MYLAN PHARMACEUTICALS, INC., and MYLAN INSTITUTIONAL INC. are referred to collectively as “Mylan.”

 Mylan is currently licensed as an out-of-state manufacturer/distributor with the Virginia Department of Health Professions.
-Upon information and belief, Mylan manufactures, promotes, distributes and/or sells opioids nationally, in Virginia, and in Rockbridge County, including many controlled substances such as fentanyl, methadone, oxycodone, hydrocodone, morphine and tramadol.
+Upon information and belief, Mylan manufactures, promotes, distributes and sells generic opioids nationally, in Virginia, and in Halifax County, including but not limited to oxycodone, hydrocodone, and morphine sulfate.